NateSalima/StravaProject/README.md

 # Strava Data Analysis
 This project moves Strava data to a Jupyter notebook and a Dash app on a daily basis using airflow.

+# Motivation
+I have been wanting to do an end to end data project to get a feel for the different aspects of data science an I was recommended to take a look at the Strava API(For those who don't know, Strava is a fitness social media platform that tracks activites such as runs or bike rides) and from there this project was born.
 # Summary of Pipeline
 ![Pipeline Architecture](./images/Architecture.png)
+1. First we use the Strava API
 # Prerequsites
 This project assumes the user already has an AWS and Strava account and that the user also has [docker setup](https://www.strava.com/settings/api) on their machine.